CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 - Your private key
 - Your public key ID

-Once completed, please download the DPC JWT Tool (link in the navigation bar) to generate your JWT.
+Once completed, please download the DPC JWT Tool (found in the navigation bar) to generate your JWT for DPC.

 The following instructions are to be completed via the JWT Tool downloaded onto your personal computer.
 You must have internet access in order for this tool to use its cryptography library.
 Your information is not sent over the network, in order to ensure your private key and JWT remain confidential.